Paul Peng, PhD

 Office Location: Level 2, Room 216, Queen's Cancer Research Institute

 - Member, Division of Cancer Care and Epidemiology, Cancer Research Institute at Queen's University

-- Associate Professor of Biostatistics, Department of Community Health and Epidemiology, Queen's University
+- Associate Professor of Biostatistics, Department of Public Health Sciences, Queen's University

 - Associate Professor of Biostatistics, Department of Mathematics and Statistics (cross-appointment), Queen's University

 - Statistical models for survival data with a cure fraction